 Functionally, siding simply needs to keep water and sun off of the underlayment.
-For durability it’s also beneficial if bugs aren’t attracted to it, fungus doesn’t grow on it, and if it’s easy to maintain.
-So functionally siding will end its lifespan when it splits into pieces, twists dramatically, gets bug-eaten, or rots.
-Then it won’t keep the weather out and should be replaced.
+To ensure durability, it’s beneficial if it doesn’t attract bugs, doesn’t allow fungus growth, and is easy to maintain.
+Siding will end its lifespan when it splits into pieces, twists dramatically, gets bug-eaten, or rots.
+After reaching that point, it will no longer keep the weather out.

 What I’ve seen in Japan is that shou sugi ban generally reaches its lifespan when the planks erode so thin from weather that they eventually fall apart.
 The gradual process takes around 100 years but this depends on conditions.

 The protective soot washes off after a few decades and it’s rarely recoated with oil to slow down weathering.
 Sun exposure breaks down the wood fibers on the surface, and then rain and wind wash them off.
 The next layer of wood fibers is exposed and the cycle continues.
-If the building is still standing when the siding reaches its lifespan, the shou sugi ban is simply replaced.
+If the building is still standing when the siding reaches its lifespan, the owners will generally replace the shou sugi ban siding.